nn-dma/generate-verification-report/README.md

 ## Running tests
 The test codebase lives in the `/test` directory and is consuming the production codebase.
 It is thus not part of the production codebase.

 Two subgroups of tests exist: `unit tests` and `integration tests`.
-They have their own folders in `/test` and are run separately.
+They have their own folders within `/test` and are run separately.

-To execute unit tests , from within `/` run:
+To execute unit tests , from within the repository root `/` run:

 ```text
 go test -C test/unit -v
 ```

-To execute integration tests , from within `/` run:
+To execute integration tests , from within the repository root `/` run:

 ```text
 go test -C test/integration -v